Managing Buck Age Structure

 |Age||Avg.
 Dressed Weight||Sample Size|

 While it is a commonly held belief that mandatory antler-point restrictions will increase rutting intensity and breeding behavior visibility, this has not been well-documented in practice and there are studies indicating that this may only be the case in the most extreme of circumstances and where additional management options besides antler restrictions have been imposed.
 While it's not likely you'd see any visible change in breeding behaviors, letting some young bucks grow may increase the intensity of your individual hunt simply by providing more opportunity for heart-racing encounters with older bucks.

 A yearling buck will tend to resemble an adult doe aside from the antlers.
 Most yearling bucks have 3-4 antler points, but in some areas may grow up to a basket rack with 8 or more points.
-A yearling will have a relatively long, thin face and long legs relative to its body size.
+A yearling will have a relatively long, thin face and long legs relative to its body size with a tapered waist.

 By 2 years old, the neck and body appear more stout and well-muscled, and the face begins to appear more boxy.
 The rack still tends to be a bit thin but will begin to resemble its final form.
 The legs will appear more proportional to the body.

 By 3 years old, the body frame continues to fill out, and you may see a more squared face and figure and a slightly sagging belly.
 The rack may be quite a bit thicker, and the neck may appear wider than the face.